Inditex overweight von JP Morgan Chase & Co. - 16.09.20 - BÖRSE ONLINE

 Inditex overweight

-NEW YORK (dpa-AFX Analyser) - Die US-Bank JPMorgan hat die Einstufung für Inditex nach Vorabzahlen auf "Overweight" mit einem Kursziel von 27 Euro belassen.
-Dem Modekonzern sei es im zweiten Quartal einmal mehr gelungen, die Gewinnerwartungen zu übertreffen, schrieb Analystin Chiara Battistini in einer am Mittwoch vorliegenden Einschätzung.
-Vor allem die Margenentwicklung sei erfreulich./mf/gl
+NEW YORK (dpa-AFX Analyser) - Die US-Bank JPMorgan hat das Kursziel für Inditex nach Zahlen zum zweiten Quartal von 27 auf 28 Euro angehoben und die Einstufung auf "Overweight" belassen.
+Nach H&M am Vortag habe nun auch der spanische Textilhändler robust abgeschnitten, schrieb Analystin Chiara Battistini in einer am Mittwoch vorliegenden Studie.
+Battistini hob die Flexibilität des Geschäftsmodells von Inditex hervor und erhöhte ihre Prognosen insbesondere für 2020 deutlich./la/zb

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 für das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.